 1. Myth: You Can’t Put Bras or Lacy Lingerie in the Washer

 Truth: If you throw your underthings into the washing machine like any other item of clothing, then they’re likely to get tangled and stretched out.
 Not to mention lace detail can fray from rubbing against other clothes.
 But hand washing isn’t the only option and you can wash your delicates in the washer, but under the right conditions.

 The right way: Use a mesh laundry bag to protect bras and delicate lingerie in the wash cycle, and hang dry after.
 Yes, it’s that easy.

-Truth: As long as the fabric care label doesn't specifically say “dry clean only,” hand washing is safe for silks.
+Truth: As long as the label doesn’t specifically say “dry clean only,” hand washing is safe for silks.

-Get more tips on how to wash silk here.
+Get more tips on how to wash silk how to wash silk here.

 Truth: Putting sheepskin boots in the washing machine will make them shrink, lose their soft texture, and they will look misshapen.

 The right way: Spot clean as needed.
 With a lightly wet sponge, dampen the surface of the boots, apply a sheepskin cleaner with the same sponge, and gently scrub.
 Rinse lightly with cold water (don’t allow the fabric to get soaking wet), then stuff paper inside the boots so that they hold their shape while drying.
 Once they’re dry, lightly brush the surface with a suede brush to soften the texture.